MicrosoftDocs/microsoft-authentication-library-dotnet/microsoft-identity-web-articles/getting-started/scenarios.md

 ## Introduction

-Microsoft.Identity.Web proposes a higher level API to protect web APIs, and acquire tokens in web apps, web APIs and services/daemon apps.
+Microsoft.Identity.Web proposes a higher level API, over MSAL.NET, to protect web APIs, and acquire tokens in web apps, web APIs and services/daemon apps.
 You can choose to describe your application through a configuration file, or programmatically, or use a combination of both approaches.

 ## The Scenarios